polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 types, however these errors are a result of how the macros create new types interacting with contents inside.

-The purpose of this article is to give a basic overview of macros and explain the Substrate macros that runtime engineers frequently encounter.
+The purpose of this article is to give a basic overview of Rust macros and explain the Substrate macros that runtime engineers most frequently encounter.

 ## Macro Basics